Ex-Pastor Accused of Sexually Assaulting Minor at Virginia Church

 Hong went to South Korea after he was fired from the church on Twinbrook Road in 2019, police said.

-Investigators obtained three warrants for aggravated sexual battery in October 2021 and have worked with federal and South Korean authorities to try to bring Hong back to Fairfax County.
+Investigators obtained three warrants for aggravated sexual battery in October 2021.
+Sine then, Fairfax County police have been collaborating with the FBI and South Korean authorities to find and arrest him, and hold him accountable.

+"These investigations are some of the most difficult ones that detectives can investigate," Weeks said.
+"That's because of the victims — the children.
+They're innocent, they're vulnerable, and they can't defend themselves."